icshwi/e3training/workbook/chapter05.md

    You should be seeing something like `ae5d08388ca3d6c48ec0e37787c865c5db18dc8f iocStats (3.1.15-17-gae5d083)`.

-> Please spend some time to understand this output.
-Git's pages on [submodules](https://git-scm.com/docs/git-submodule) should be useful.
+> Please spend some time to make sure you understand this output.

 2. Look at the repository on GitHub.